Sorry, you need to enable JavaScript to visit this website.

 The main responsible authority in the volunteering field is the Ministry of the Interior, which is responsible for implementation of the Act on voluntary service.

-Other areas can be found where other actors (Ministry of Health, Ministry of Labour and Social Affairs (MLSA), Ministry of the Interior, Ministry of Education, Youth and Sports) are engaged.
+Other actors (Ministry of Health, Ministry of Labour and Social Affairs (MLSA), Ministry of the Interior, Ministry of Education, Youth and Sports) are also engaged in other fields.

 These cases are clearly identifiable efforts to influence voluntary activity governed by the Act on voluntary service, but also voluntary activity that takes place outside of the scope of the Act (especially in cases of methodological materials).

-Also in the field of volunteering not governed by the Act on voluntary service, we can see efforts of individual organisations to undertake a coordinated approach by creating their own codices or directives for work and definition of volunteers' statutes.
+Also in the field of volunteering not governed by the Act on voluntary service, efforts can be seen from the individual organisations to undertake a coordinated approach by creating their own codices or directives for work and definition of volunteers' statutes.
 These are based on self-regulation and fall under the Civil Law.

 • CRDM comments on a regular basis on relevant political processes and is one of the non-state proponents of the new Act on volunteering.